 It is hard to get a complete grasp on these numbers because they are deemed “proprietary” by the net pen industry and are therefore not publicly available.
 However, we know that very little of the Atlantic salmon currently produced in Puget Sound is consumed by Washingtonians and that stores like PCC Markets refuse to sell these fish.
 Through their purchasing power, Washingtonians have made it clear that they far prefer the state's wild Pacific salmon over the state's farmed Atlantic salmon.
 There is no reason to believe that fact will change if the net pen industry expands its operation in Washington.

-Myth 10: Open water net pens are the only option for Atlantic salmon production in Washington because land-based, closed containment aquaculture systems are not economically viable.
+Myth 10: Open water net pens are the only option for farmed fish production in Washington because land-based, closed containment aquaculture systems are not economically viable.

 The Atlantic salmon net pen industry claims that the only economically feasible way to meet rising consumer demand for salmon is open-water net pens, but that is not true.
 This argument misrepresents the potential of alternatives like land-based aquaculture, and it also ignores the externalized costs of marine net pens, costs that are placed solely on the shoulders of the public.
 More environmentally responsible land-based aquaculture systems can lift that cost off the shoulders of the public, but this industry can only flourish with the promise of government commitment and long-term stability.